matldupont/matdupont-dev/blog/220130/02-deployment.md

 Sometimes I prefer to build, and build fast.
 I'll worry about deployment when I get to it, but I want to test out an idea or flesh out a product UI quickly.
 I might scrap it before it gets to a deployment, so why put in that time up front?

 Other times, I know a project is going up.
 Even a plain, white page with a black title published to the internet is working software after all.
 I'll be iterating, and I'm probably going to want to show it off to my lovely wife.
-She total cares about CSS animates and State Management...
+She total cares about CSS animations and State Management...

 This is one of those latter scenarios.
-I'm not sure what my site will look like or what I'm actually put on it, but I want it up right now.
+I'm not sure what my site will look like or what I'm actually putting on it, but I want it up right now.

-I also want it up to date with next to zero work on my end as I iterate.
+I also want it up to date on the web with next to zero work on my end as I iterate.

 This deployment pipeline will likely change as I try out new hosting platforms, but for now I'm looking at [AWS](https://console.aws.amazon.com/).
 Specifically, I'll be leveraging [S3](https://s3.console.aws.amazon.com/) for static hosting and [CloudFront](https://console.aws.amazon.com/cloudfront/) for my CDN.